 The five main windows are the History, Results, Command, Variables, and Properties windows.
 Except for the Command window, each window has its name in its title bar.
+The main interface features a title bar that shows the name of the current dataset and, if applicable, the current (working) frame when multiple frames are present.
 These five windows are typically in use the whole time Stata is open.
 There are other, more specialized windows such as the Viewer, Data Editor, Variables Manager, Do-file Editor, Graph, and Graph Editor windows-these are discussed later in this manual.